robstarbuck/content.robstarbuck.uk/count-to-1023-on-two-hands/index.md

 # Summary

 We've proven that an array of boolean values can equally be represented by a single number.
-Whilst Bitwise operators provide a powerful toolset for manipulating that number it is not without it's limitations.
-The biggest limitation is number of elements (or fingers) we can represent.
-Because of JS's implmentation we are restricted to a maximum safe value of 9007199254740991 retrivable with the MAX_SAFE_INTEGER constant:
+Whilst Bitwise operators provide a powerful toolset for manipulating that number it is not without its limitations.
+The biggest limitation is the number of elements (or fingers) we can represent.
+Because of JS's implmentation we are restricted to a maximum safe value of 9007199254740991, retrievable with the MAX_SAFE_INTEGER constant:

 ```js
 Number.MAX_SAFE_INTEGER